PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic.md

 Thanks for going through this basic tutorial!
 We've gone through creating our map with terrain and objects, adding animations and actors, as well as a bit of the event system.
 [Join our community on Discord](https://discord.gg/XN9EaUh26g) if you'd like to get more help or give feedback/suggestions.

-Good luck in your game development journey with Pixel Stories!
+Good luck in your game creation journey with Pixel Stories!